-- SEE GENERAL REQUIREMENTS FOR ALL SPECIES - Identification (ONE of the following) - a) Physical description of the animal including: name, age, breed, color, gender, distinctive markings, cowlicks, scars, blemishes, biometric measures, brands, tattoos, etc. - b) Digital photographs sufficient to identify the individual animal - c) USDA-approved electronic implant (microchip)
+- 2. Identification (ONE of the following) - a.
+Physical description of the animal including: name, age, breed, color, gender, distinctive markings, cowlicks, scars, blemishes, biometric measures, brands, tattoos, etc. - b.
+Digital photographs sufficient to identify the individual animal - c.
+USDA-approved electronic implant (microchip)

-- a) Horses that originate within Indiana do not need an equine infectious anemia (EIA, Coggins) test for exhibition in Indiana. - b) Horses that originate outside of Indiana must meet the following requirements prior to entering Indiana: - a.
-Each horse must test negative for EIA within 12 months of the date of exhibition.
-Each horse must be accompanied by an official certificate of veterinary inspection that indicates the date and results of the EIA test.
+- Horses that originate within Indiana do not need an equine infectious anemia (EIA, Coggins) test for exhibition in Indiana. - b.
+Horses that originate outside of Indiana must meet the following requirements prior to entering Indiana: - Each horse must test negative for EIA within 12 months of the date of exhibition.
+Each horse must be accompanied by an official certificate of veterinary inspection that indicates the date and results of the EIA test